-- Schedule a conference with your counselor to match your career goals with your interests, achievements, and abilities. - See your counselor to apply for JROTC scholarships and appointments to U.S. Service Academies. - Revise your résumé in Naviance.
+- Schedule a conference with your counselor to match your career goals with your interests, achievements, and abilities. - □ See your counselor to apply for JROTC scholarships and appointments to U.S. Service Academies. - Revise your résumé. - Request letters of recommendation and character references for potential employers, scholarships, and colleges.